-Drawbacks: Reorganisation of data collection in most states, and the need for translation into several languages (since ICD-9-CM is currently available only in English, French, Dutch, Spanish and Italian [for procedures]).
+Reorganisation of data collection in all states except one, and the need for translation into most languages (since ICD-9-CM is currently available only in English and French).

-4 International classification of procedures for western countries easier since the same grouper should be used for all countries.
+4 International classification of procedures for western countries different languages and technical practices.

+Such a procedure classification would make DRG assignment easier since the same grouper should be used for all countries.